Cap-go/tutorials/src/content/plugins-tutorials/capacitor-updater.md

 # Using @capgo/capacitor-updater for Auto-updates in Capacitor Apps

 In this tutorial, we will learn how to use the `@capgo/capacitor-updater` package to enable auto-updates in Capacitor apps.
-Auto-updates allow you to deliver new features and bug fixes to your app without requiring manual updates from users.
+Auto-updates allow you to deliver new features and bug fixes to your app without requiring natives manual updates from users.

 ## Prerequisites